Puy Lentil Bolognese

 1 hour 20 minutes

-Suitable for dairy-free, gluten-free, vegans and vegetarians
+Suitable for dairy-free and vegans

 - 125g Merchant Gourmet Dried Puy Lentils